codesqueak/InMemoryRecordStore/README.md

 Each record field may be either bit or byte aligned, with each record being in turn byte aligned.
 The types supported are:

-* Boolean
+* Boolean / boolean
-* Byte
+* Byte / byte
-* Short
+* Short / Short
-* Integer
+* Integer / Integer
-* Long
+* Long / Long
-* Character
+* Character / char
+* Float / float
+* Double / double
 * Void (Special case, used for packing only)

-Both primitive and object types may be used interchangeably.
+* Array - Boolean / boolean
+* UUID

 To define a record, the owning class must be annotated with a *@PackRecord* annotation.
 For example,